speedydelete/nandgame/README.md

 This contains the optimal known solutions for nandgame.com, as well as a userscript that adds a scrollbar to the custom components menu (in custom-component-scrollbar.js).

+It also contains an emulator for the nandgame.com multitasking computer at nce.html, which is also available at https://speedydelete.com/nce.

 No records are given to people if they are too simple.